pablomdata/ml-for-iot/README.md

-# ml-for-iot
+# Machine Learning for Internet of Things

-Machine Learning for Internet of Things
+Accompanying materials for my lecture.